shukriadams/arewedown/docs/settings.md

             host: example.com
             user: myuser
             password: mypassword

+            # name of the system.d service to query
             service: docker

 ### Disk use

 You can check if a disk is runnnig out of space (Linux only).
-This test requires SSH access to the target host machine.
+You will need SSH access to the machine running the service.
 Password can be templated in via an env var ([see advanced settings](#Secrets)).

     watchers:
         my-disk-use-test: